Last Updated: December 11, 2024

 How to form an operating agreement

 An operating agreement should take into consideration all aspects of the business.
-If you’re unsure as to how to create an operating agreement for your South Carolina limited liability company, we offer a customizable template to help get you started.
+If you’re unsure as to how to create an operating agreement for your South Carolina limited liability company, we offer a operating agreement template to help get you started.
 You could also use an attorney or attempt to write it yourself.

 Do I need an operating agreement even if I am the only owner?